 Blossom time for Sunflowers is usually from May to October.

-If you look closely at the field of flowers, you may get to feeling that somehow everything is illuminated.
+If you look closely at the field of flowers, you may get the feeling that, somehow everything is illuminated.

 Everything Is Illuminated.